VirulentArc/ScriptCards/Spell Book Manager/readme.md

 If a player controls more than one valid character, Spell Book Manager first asks which character to manage.
 If the player only controls one valid character, this step is skipped.

+If the character was just created, close the character sheet and reopen it before copying or moving spells.
+Roll20 can fail to show newly copied spell rows on a character sheet that is still open from character creation.

 All non-Warlock player characters without an assigned spell book open directly to the available spell list.

 From the spell list, players can normally: